jmoro0408/Podcast_Episode_Recommender/README.md

 The full interactive version can be found [in the html file](topic_vis.html), but I've also included a few screengrabs below.

-The first topic can be seen to be generally around the government and laws, partiuarly in the United States.
+The first topic can be seen to be generally around the government and laws, particularly in the United States.

 ![topic 1](screenshots/topic_1.png)